Longwater1234/go-tic-tac/README.md

 # go-tic-tac

 Multiplayer tic-tac-toe game written 100% in Golang, using Fyne GUI toolkit and Websockets.
-Works for Windows, macOS and Linux. **IMPORTANT**: You will also need a running _game server_, [available here](https://github.com/Longwater1234/server-tic-tac), also written in Golang.
-The server is very tiny, lightweight, and can handle lots of concurrent players without sweating your RAM or CPU.
+Works for Windows, macOS and Linux.

 - Learn more about Fyne at https://developer.fyne.io/started/
 - Official GitHub for Fyne: https://github.com/fyne-io/fyne

+## Game Server

+You will also need a running _gameserver_, [available here](https://github.com/Longwater1234/server-tic-tac), also written in Golang.
+The server is very tiny (~5MB), lightweight, and can handle lots of concurrent players without sweating your RAM or CPU.
+It's purely a console based program.

 ### Screenshot

 ![screenshot.PNG](screenshot.PNG)

 ## Requirements